tulios/kafkajs/README.md

 Here are some projects that we would like to build, but haven't yet been able to prioritize:

 * [Dead Letter Queue](https://eng.uber.com/reliable-reprocessing/) - Automatically reprocess messages
-* [Schema Registry](https://www.confluent.io/confluent-schema-registry/) - Seamless integration with the schema registry to encode and decode AVRO
 * [Metrics](https://prometheus.io/) - Integrate with the [instrumentation events](https://kafka.js.org/docs/instrumentation-events) to expose commonly used metrics

 ## Acknowledgements